Windows PowerShell Desired State Configuration (DSC) is a technology introduced by Microsoft in Windows PowerShell v4.0.

-Next you want to run the script and look for the .mof file that get created.
+Next, you want to run the script and look for the .mof file that gets created.

-Why we cannot pull it instead of push it, because we don’t have a pull server yet.
+Why we cannot pull it instead of pushing it because we don’t have a pull server yet.

 Now we are ready to start deploying the Pull server by running the following command: